 The shaded blue circle shows the gold price gapping above the previous day’s 20-day high.
 The gold price had prior to the gap up consolidated a few days sideways before it finally made its move to the upside.

 What is the performance the next twenty days after a breakout through the 20-day high?
 In the gold price ETF (ticker code GLD) the average gain over the next 20 days is 1.1% and has a win ratio of 54%.
 The win ratio is close to a random coin toss.
-However, the average gain at 4.5% is substantially higher than the average loss of 2.8%.
+However, the average gain of 4.5% is substantially higher than the average loss of 2.8%.
 We consider the win rate as one of the most important trading metrics.)

 This is the equity curve: